40ants/cl-hamcrest/README.rst

 * ``has-all`` – matches only if all nested matchers match, like ``(and ...)`` logic.
 * ``has-alist-entries`` – checks that value is alist, having specified keys and values.
 * ``has-plist-entries`` – checks that value is a plist, having specified keys and values.
+* ``has-hash-entries`` – checks that value is a hashmap, which have specified keys and values.
 * ``hasnt-plist-keys`` – checks if give keys are missing in the object.